veltenlab/mitoClone/README.md

 Again please view the R vignettes for usage possibilities.
 See the following webpages (located in the cloned github folder `inst/doc`) for various tutorials.

-**callingCohort**: Instructions on how to filter mitochondrial mutations using the strategy applied in the manuscript (typical runtime: > 5 minutes on a single CPU)
+   - **callingCohort**: Instructions on how to filter mitochondrial mutations using the strategy applied in the manuscript (typical runtime: > 5 minutes)

-**calling**: Instructions on how to filter mitochondrial mutations if only data from a single individual is available (typical runtime: > 5 minutes on a single CPU)
+   - **calling**: Instructions on how to filter mitochondrial mutations if only data from a single individual is available (typical runtime: > 5 minutes )

-**clustering**: Instructions on how to cluster mutations into a clonal hierarchy and how to assign cells to clones (typical runtime: > 2 hours on a single CPU)
+   - **clustering**: Instructions on how to cluster mutations into a clonal hierarchy and how to assign cells to clones (typical runtime: > 2 hours)

-**denovo**: Instructions on how to identify new mutations associated with the clones.
+   - **denovo**: Instructions on how to identify new mutations associated with the clones.
 This final part can have long runtimes depending on the dataset size and number of mutations.
-The vignette contains instructions that the user can adapt to the appropriate compute infrastructure.
+The vignettes contain further instructions so that user can adapt parameters to their appropriate computational infrastructure.